b4n3y/Laravel-Social-Network-Backend/README.md

 # Laravel Social Network Backend

 This is a fully featured social network backend built with Laravel, designed to power a modern Instagram-like application.
 It includes authentication, user management, real-time interactions, media uploads, notifications, and advanced search functionality.
+It also has support for s3 object storage like aws s3 buckets and digital ocean spaces.

 ## Repository